- There’s a way to force update your computer to the latest Windows 10 version.

 In my case, I was still on the 20H2 version, a few weeks after the first rollout.
 I would still be running it if I didn’t force an update.

 If you’re impatient like me there are two things you should do first:

 - Check the current version of Windows that’s installed on your PC.
 I wrote an article about how to do that.

 - Check the Release Health page from Microsoft’s official website.
 Here you’ll see a list of incompatible devices, peripherals, and bugs already reported by those who have installed a specific major version.

-If it doesn’t look like your computer could have a problem just go ahead and manually install the latest update.
-Failing to do so might brick your computer or cause major stability issues.
+If it doesn’t look like your computer could have a problem go ahead and manually install the latest update.
+Failing to do so might brick your computer or cause significant stability issues.
 It’s not very likely, but also not impossible, as history has shown.